Excalibur Academies Trust (EAT)

 - A Learning Support Assistant/teacher or outside professional will run these small group sessions using the teacher’s plan

 This type of support is available for any child who has specific gaps in their understanding of a subject/area of learning

 - Stage of SEN Code of Practice: School Action Plus

-For children identified by the class teacher/ECM leads as needing some extra specialist support in school from a professional outside the school.
+For children identified by the class teacher/SENDCO as needing some extra specialist support in school from a professional outside the school.
 This may be from:

 - Educational Psychology Service

 - Speech and Language Therapy Service

 - Occupational Therapy Service